OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

 Cache eviction can be viewed as a form of layer-wise structured pruning, where the saliency of each pruning unit (i.e., a key or a value vector) is quantified by the error it induces in the layer output.
 However, cache eviction introduces a unique challenge not encountered in classical model pruning: due to the autoregressive nature of generation, the actual error caused by removing a key–value pair at step \(s\) affects only future attention outputs, \(\rvo_{s+1}, \rvo_{s+2}, \dots\), which are inaccessible at eviction time.
 We refer to this unobservable quantity as the \textit{true eviction error}.

 Although the true eviction error is not directly available, we observe that it can be effectively approximated by measuring perturbations in recent historical attention outputs, specifically \(\rvo_s, \rvo_{s-1}, \dots\), when the corresponding KV vectors are pruned.
 We refer to this measurable surrogate as the \textit{pruning-induced eviction error}, and use it as a proxy objective to estimate token saliency.
 Building on this insight, we formulate cache eviction as a layer-wise structured pruning problem by treating \(\rmV\) and \(\rmK\) as pruning variables.

-Let \(\mVptb = \rmV + \dmV\) and \(\mKptb = \rmK + \dmK\) denote the perturbed value and key matrices after pruning, with resulting perturbed attention weights \(\mAptb\) and outputs \(\mOptb\).
-Our objective is to identify the token position \(p\) whose removal results in the minimal proxy loss:
+\begin{definition}[Token Saliency via Pruning-Induced Error] Let \(\mVptb = \rmV + \dmV\) and \(\mKptb = \rmK + \dmK\) denote the perturbed value and key matrices after pruning, with resulting perturbed attention weights \(\mAptb\) and outputs \(\mOptb\).
+The saliency score of a token position $p$ is defined as the change in recent historical attention outputs $\rmO$ when $\rvv_p$ and $\rvk_p$ are pruned:

-where \(\bm{e}_p\) is a unit vector selecting the \(p\)-th row of \(\dmV\) and \(\dmK\), and \(f(\cdot)\) is a norm function.
-Following prior work on model pruning \citep{sun2024wanda}, we adopt the squared Frobenius norm \( \| \cdot \|_F^2 \) for its smoothness.
-Under this formulation, the pruning-induced eviction error becomes:

-To highlight the effectiveness of our formulation, we present an empirical example in~\Secref{sec:method-observation}.
+where \(\bm{e}_p\) is a unit vector selecting the \(p\)-th row of \(\mVptb\) and \(\mKptb\), and \(f(\cdot)\) is a norm function.
+Following prior works on layer-wise LLM weight pruning \citep{frantar2023sparsegpt, sun2024wanda}, we adopt the squared Frobenius norm \( \| \cdot \|_F^2 \) due to its well-defined gradients and Hessians. \end{definition} To illustrate the effectiveness of the pruning-induced error as a proxy, we present an empirical example in Section~\ref{sec:method-connection}.